 If you are thinking of listing your home for sale, consider staging it.
-As you know if you watch home-decorating TV, staging is a trend for home sellers.
-The idea is to clear out your possessions and carefully present each room in a way that’s calculated to appeal to buyers.
+As you know if you watch home-decorating TV, the idea is to clear out your possessions and carefully present each room in a way that’s calculated to appeal to buyers.

 When home shoppers visit a property for sale they are trying to picture themselves living there, experts say.
-To help eliminate distractions, professional stagers advise erasing all traces of yourself and furnishing and decorating just enough to let shoppers see the possibilities.
+To help eliminate distractions, professional stagers advise erasing all traces of yourself and furnishings and then decorating just enough to let shoppers see the possibilities.

 Professional stagers say that the practice helps sell homes faster and for more money.

-A recent survey by the National Association of Realtors of 2,373 members lends some support to these claims.
+A survey of 2,373 members by the National Association of Realtors lends some support to these claims.

-“Realtors who work with buyers say most buyers are willing to offer more money for a staged home compared to a similar nonstaged home,” the report says, adding that:
+“Realtors who work with buyers say most buyers are willing to offer more money for a staged home compared to a similar nonstaged home,” the report said, adding that:

-- 49 percent of selling agents surveyed said staging usually has a positive effect on how buyers view a home.
+- 49 percent of selling agents surveyed said staging usually has an impact on how buyers view a home.

 - 4 percent said staging made no difference in how buyers respond to a home.

-If you are on the fence, view listings similar to yours online and in person to see if those in your price bracket use staging.
+Even so, staging is not necessarily for every home — and it can be costly.
+So before you decide to go ahead, view listings similar to yours online and in person to see if those in your price bracket use staging.
 If they do, maybe you should, too, so your property doesn’t suffer by comparison in buyers’ eyes.

-The NAR survey found that the median cost (half cost more, half less) for staging was $675, which suggests that many homeowners do much of the work themselves.
+The cost, if you engage a staging professional to do the whole job, runs about 1 to 1.5 percent of your home’s sale price, according to Angie’s List.
+That’s around $4,000 for a home listed at $400,000.
+But the NAR survey found that the median cost (half cost more, half less) for staging was $675, which suggests that many homeowners do much of the work themselves.

 1. Find an agent who’ll pay for staging